 Businesses don’t transform overnight.
 It is achieved by taking small, iterative steps and balancing the old with the new.
 Culture change (let’s be honest, it needs to) is not just a job of the CIO or a handful of “change champions.”
 It involves every individual, starting from the CEO and spanning all layers of the organization.
 If culture isn’t nurtured and nourished, the journey of transformation falls apart very quickly.
 This is one of the most important, but also the most nebulous pillars of transformation because you are talking about intangibles.
 Ask yourself, is my organization open enough?
 Am I listening to others?
 Self-examine every part of your business and ask every individual what’s wrong with the current business, and then act on that feedback: prove that you heard and you’re listening.
 That is the first step of cultural change, which will lead you on your way to transforming your business.

 The biggest challenge that I see with companies attempting technology transformation is that they see it as a one-and-done thing—a project that spans x number of years.
 It isn’t.
 Technology is ever-evolving, which means your business and your technology must be constantly changing together.
-As business leaders, we must be willing and ready to evolve ideas, execution, and methodologies both strategically and tactically.
+As business leaders—and as software consultants—we must be willing and ready to evolve ideas, execution, and methodologies both strategically and tactically.